wellspringcp/wellspring/01-principles/01-principles-apologia.md

 ## Republic, not Democracy.

-Explicitly make it clear that `WS` is a Republic and not a Democracy in the body of the document because one of the biggest problems liberty defenders have had to contend with in the American constitution is that it is never explicitly stated that the US Constitution is **not** a Democracy.
-It has even become common for US politicians to call the USA a Democracy or to speak highly of Democracy.
-The US constitution specifically calls itself a Republic and mandates that a "Republican form of government" be guaranteed to all of the states. `WS` goes further rectifies this shortcoming of the US constitution by making it clear that it is intentionally **not** a Democracy.
+It has became common for politicians of the forerunner republic to call that republic a Democracy or to speak highly of Democracy.
+The forerunner polity's constitution specifically calls itself a Republic and mandates that a "Republican form of government" be guaranteed to all of its states. `WS` goes further and rectifies this shortcoming of the forerunner constitution by making it clear that not only is `WS` a Republican constitution, but further, that it is intentionally **not** a Democracy.

-`WS` rejects rule by whim, in all of its forms.
+`WS` rejects rule by whim, in all of its forms. `WS` is founded upon rule of law.
 Here are some examples of rule by whim:

 - Democracy
 : Rule of some defined majority.
 In a democracy the changing whims of some defined majority **is** the law.
 Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling majority occurs, the laws on the books will soon follow.
 The law is what inhabits the minds (i.e., the whim) of that defined majority.